-he data from Eurofound [12] also suggest that European employees have experienced a dramatic increase in WFH.
+Accordingly, the data from Eurofound [12] also suggest that European employees have experienced a dramatic increase in WFH.
 About 37% of the EU working population transitioned to WFH as a result of the pandemic, and 24% WFH for the first time.
 Before the pandemic, employees had considered remote working a benefit when it followed their preferences.
 However, the COVID-19 lockdown changed this by forcing many employees into mandatory WFH [6].
 This posed various challenges for employees without prior WFH experience, such as organizing the workspace, establishing new communication channels with colleagues, coping with work isolation, or managing boundaries between work and non-work [22–24].
 Without proper support from the employer or insufficient resources to manage these challenges, mandatory WFH may become a burden that negatively affects employees’ well-being [8] and, in turn, their performance [22].
 Furthermore, the increase in WFH has been highlighted as a potential threat to parents with small children at home, as this group is likely to experience difficulties in combining work duties with home schooling and household chores [12, 23].

 Indisputably, the COVID-19 pandemic has had a strong impact on many aspects of our lives and will continue to do so for months and years to come.
 However, the consequences of the crisis and societal reactions to the challenges posed by the virus are not deemed solely negative.
 The new situation also holds opportunities for positive shifts in our work and private lives that were impossible before the COVID-19 crisis.
 Many may see this crisis as an opportunity to learn how to cope with profound changes in everyday life and even to adopt new pro-active behaviors.
 For instance, some employees may discover that the new ways of working (e.g., WFH) facilitate more productivity and are more satisfying compared to working in an office [25].
 Data collected from employees in Denmark and Germany between March and May 2020 [26] suggest that 71% of respondents felt informed and well prepared for the changing work situation and WFH.
 Participants also reported several advantages of working from home, such as perceived control over the workday, working more efficiently, or saving time previously spent commuting.
 In contrast, some reported disadvantages of WFH included social isolation, loss of the value of work, and a lack of important work equipment.
 Nonetheless, respondents reported overall relatively more positive experiences of WFH than negative ones.
 Thus, we argue that more balanced studies are needed that examine both the negative and positive impact of the COVID-19 crisis on peoples’ lives, health, and well-being, considering differential effects in diverse subgroups.
 Such studies have the potential to conclude how to diminish the negative and enhance the positive outcomes of the current and future pandemic-related crises in the working population.